Ananth IyerSusan Bulkeley Butler Chair in Operations Management;

 Research & Area(s) of Expertise

-Operations Management, Networks, Pricing, Manufacturing, Fashion Buying, Spare Parts, Supply Chain Management
+Operations Management, Networks, Global Health, Pricing, Manufacturing, Fashion Buying, Spare Parts, Supply Chain Management